cheeyim/wwckl-fugeeschool/Fugee School Teacher-Roadmap.md

 2. Teach Thinking Concepts (30 mins) - Optional

 3. Learning / Tutorial (1 – 1.5 hours)
+   * Resume from where we left off from https://www.freecodecamp.com/map - HTML5 and CSS3
    * Remind students to finalise their assignment groups.

 ***